single-right-quote/VideoAdBlockForTwitchNoPepe/README.md

     - `transitioned to linear commit history`
     - `updated UI, and README and manifest, for fork`
     - `fixed incorrectly linking to upstream in popup`
+- v5.5.3 [firefox only]
+    - `added unique extension ID to manifest`
+    - `linked to Mozilla Add-Ons listing`

 ## Credits
 - [@saucettv](https://github.com/saucettv) (original Author)